coralogix/cloudformation-coralogix-aws/fluentbit/ecs-fargate/README.md

 When using the Fluentbit for AWS container image, you need to embed your configuration file in the Image itself.
 This is because the Fluentbit for AWS image already has a default configuration that is required for the integration to work.
 When we embed our configuration file in the image, it runs alongside the default configuration.

-Once the your fluentbit image is created it needs to be pushed to ECR or any other publicy accessible container registry.
+Once your fluentbit image is created it needs to be pushed to ECR or any other publically accessible container registry.

 Create a configuration file.
 For example, extra.conf: